HoiJean/djangoforbeginners-book/manuscript/ch4.md

 ![Homepage with three entries](images/04_django_homepage_three_entries.png)

-Everything works so let's first initialize our directory, add the new code, and include our first `git` commit.
+Everything works so it's a good time to initialize our directory, add the new code, and include our first `git` commit.

 {title="Command Line",lang="text"}
 ~~~~~~~~